 Welcome educators!
 Many of my readers use Sky Lights as a resource for teaching astronomy, meteorology, or earth science.
 Teachers from middle school through high school tell me it’s been a valuable supplement to their regular course content.
-Sky Lights is also used by home schoolers who need help with math and science.
+Sky Lights is also used by home schoolers who need help with science and math.

-Not surprisingly, even if you’re an expert in math or science, it can be difficult to get children interested.
+Not surprisingly, even if you’re an expert in science and math, it can be difficult to get children interested.
 They’re generally good at visual learning, due in part to growing up with computers.
 So I strive to make the graphic, photo, or video in each post clearly illustrate the topic at hand.
 Visuals are a great supplement to any course of study.

-This page suggests strategies teachers and home schoolers can employ for effective integration of Sky Lights.
-It also explains a few things all educational users should know about Sky Lights:
+This page suggests strategies teachers and home schoolers can adapt for effective integration of Sky Lights.
+It also explains a few things educators should know about Sky Lights:

 - Sky Lights is a supplement designed to stimulate curiosity, guide inquiry, and provide explanations for difficult concepts.
 It is not a substitute for a textbook, online or in print.

 - The average reading level for Sky Lights is grades 7-9, but precocious 5-6th graders find it understandable.
-And I have many adult readers.
 Content is tested for reading grade level here: http://www.readability-score.com/

 - Topics focus on astronomy, meteorology, and earth & space science, with occasional forays into other areas.
 My choice of topics is largely driven by current events, astronomical cycles, and questions from readers.